 So, which grey stain was your favorite?!
 Are there any other gray stains that you’ve tried and loved?
 I’d love to hear!
 P.S.
 I realize I wrote both grey and gray and didn’t notice till I reread this post.
 I’m not sure which is the best spelling version to use haha!

-Finally, if you want to see more stain colors, don’t forget to check out 10 favorite wood stain colors!
+Finally, if you want to see more stain colors, don’t forget to check out 10 favorite wood stain colors and white wood stain options!
 Once you have picked out your stain color, make sure to sand the wood well before staining the wood, it makes a big difference!